|06 Jul 2018||Original release|

 Team formation is expected to be begin on 30 July.

-These teams will self-organize to develop exemplar KSP concepts consistent with the general characteristics described above.
+These teams will self-organize to develop KSP concepts consistent with the general characteristics described above.
 To be invited to the October 2018 workshop described below, team leaders should contact NOAO and provide the following information no later than 31 August 2018.

 Independent teams are strongly encouraged to build diverse membership rosters.